PatchNoteStudio/skype-app-autostart/README.md

 2. Open this tool and press "Add the Skype App to the Startup"
 3. Then Press "Test it" - On the first startup maybe you will be ask which program should start as a default application.
 Just check the Skype Windows 10 App and mark the box so that Windows should remember your decision.

-Now the Windows 10 App of Skype start directly when you after starting windows.
+Now the Windows 10 App of Skype start directly after starting windows.

 ## Without this Tool
 1. press Windows Button + R